Warning for those living with someone who has Alzheimer's

-JACKSONVILLE, Fla - A warning to families with elderly relatives.
-There have been multiple cases in Jacksonville recently where elderly people have wandered off and disappeared.
-In some of those cases, the missing people were said to have forms of dementia or Alzheimer's disease.
+JACKSONVILLE, Fla - After several recent cases in Jacksonville where elderly people have wandered off, some of those cases with men and women suffering from dementia or Alzheimer's disease authorities warning to caregivers.

-The most recent case involved Richard Barrineau, 82.
-Authorities say he drove away from his Arlington home Saturday evening and was found Sunday morning on Belfort Road.
+The most recent case involved 82-year-old Richard Barrineau.
+Authorities say he drove away from his Arlington home before dawn Saturday and reported missing that afternoon.
+He was found Sunday morning at a gas station on Belfort Road and reunited with his family.

 The incident came less than two weeks after the Sheriff's Office alerted us to the case of 61-year-old Donald Lee Smith.
 He had disappeared but was eventually found.